eclipse-vertx/vert.x/core_manual_ruby.md

     Vertx.deploy_worker_verticle("verticle4.rb", appConfig[:verticle4_config])
     Vertx.deploy_worker_verticle("verticle5.rb", appConfig[:verticle5_config], 10)

-Then you can start your entire application by simply running:
+Then set the `app.rb` verticle as the main of your module and then you can start your entire application by simply running:

-    vertx run app.rb

-or

-    vertx deploy app.rb
+    vertx runmod com.mycompany~my-mod~1.0 -conf conf.json

+Where conf.json is a config file like:

+    // Application config
+    {
+        verticle1Config: {
+            // Config for verticle1
+        },
+        verticle2Config: {
+            // Config for verticle2
+        },
+        verticle3Config: {
+            // Config for verticle3
+        },
+        verticle4Config: {
+            // Config for verticle4
+        },
+        verticle5Config: {
+            // Config for verticle5
+        }
+    }

+If your application is large and actually composed of multiple modules rather than verticles you can use the same technique.

 ## Specifying number of instances

 By default, when you deploy a verticle only one instance of the verticle is deployed.
+Verticles instances are strictly single threaded so this means you will use at most one core on your server.

+Vert.x scales by deploying many verticle instances concurrently.

-If you want more than one instance to be deployed, e.g. so you can scale over your cores better, you can specify the number of instances in the third parameter to `deploy_verticle`:
+If you want more than one instance of a particular verticle or module to be deployed, you can specify the number of instances as follows:

-    Vertx.deploy_verticle('my_verticle.rb', nil, 10)
+    container.deployVerticle("foo.ChildVerticle", 10);

+Or

+    container.deployModule("io.vertx~some-mod~1.0", 10);

-The above example would deploy 10 instances.
+The above examples would deploy 10 instances.

 ## Getting Notified when Deployment is complete

-The actual verticle deployment is asynchronous and might not complete until some time after the call to `deploy_verticle` has returned.
-If you want to be notified when the verticle has completed being deployed, you can pass a block to `deploy_verticle`, which will be called when it's complete:
+The actual verticle deployment is asynchronous and might not complete until some time after the call to `deploy_verticle` or `deploy_module` has returned.
+If you want to be notified when the verticle/module has completed being deployed, you can pass a block to `deploy_verticle`, which will be called when it's complete:

-    Vertx.deploy_verticle('my_verticle.rb', nil, 10) { puts "It's been deployed!" }
+    Vertx.deploy_verticle('my_verticle.rb', nil, 10) do |err, deployment_id|
+        puts "It's been deployed OK!" if !err end

-## Deploying Worker Verticles

-The `Vertx.deploy_verticle` method deploys standard (non worker) verticles.
-If you want to deploy worker verticles use the `Vertx.deploy_worker_verticle` function.
-This function takes the same parameters as `Vertx.deploy_verticle` with the same meanings.
+The first parameter passed to the block is an exception which will be not `nil` if a failure occurred, otherwise it will be `nil`.

+The second parameter is the deployment id string.
+It will be `nil` if a failure occurred.
+You will need this if you later want to undeploy the verticle or module

 ## Undeploying a Verticle

-Any verticles that you deploy programmatically from within a verticle and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `Vertx.undeploy_verticle` passing in the deployment id that was returned from the call to `Vertx.deploy_verticle`
+Any verticles that you deploy programmatically from within a verticle and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `Vertx.undeploy_verticle` passing in the deployment id.

-    deploymentID = Vertx.deploy_verticle('my_verticle.rb') {
+    Vertx.deploy_verticle('my_verticle.rb') do |err, deployment_id|
         # Immediately undeploy it
-        vertx.undeployVerticle(deploymentID);
-    }
+        Vertx.undeploy_verticle(deploymentID) if !err
+    end

+# Scaling your application

+A verticle instance is almost always single threaded (the only exception is multi-threaded worker verticles which are an advanced feature not intended for normal development), this means a single instance can at most utilise one core of your server.

+In order to scale across cores you need to deploy more verticle instances.
+The exact numbers depend on your application - how many verticles there are and of what type.

+You can deploy more verticle instances programmatically or on the command line when deploying your module using the `-instances` command line option.

 # The Event Bus

-The event bus is the nervous system of vert.x.
+The event bus is the nervous system of Vert.x.

-It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same vert.x instance, or in a different vert.x instance.
+It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same Vert.x instance, or in a different Vert.x instance.

 It even allows client side JavaScript running in a browser to communicate on the same event bus.
 (More on that later).

-It creates a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.
+The event bus forms a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
-It basically involves registering handlers, unregistering handlers and sending messages.
+It basically involves registering handlers, unregistering handlers and sending and publishing messages.

 First some theory: